umdocc/dsp/README.md

 # dsp
-All digital signal processing for R
+This is the repo for building a digital signal processing package for R.
+This package will be a collection of various signal equalisation techniques currently used in communication systems.